 Zika virus is transmitted to people primarily through the bite of an infected Aedes species mosquito (Ae. aegypti and Ae. albopictus).
 These mosquitoes become infected when they feed on a person already infected with the virus.
 Infected mosquitoes can then spread the virus to other people.
 The virus can also be spread from mother to child, sex, blood transfusions and in the laboratory/healthcare exposure setting.
 The most common symptoms of Zika are fever, rash, joint pain, and red eye.
 The illness is usually mild with symptoms lasting from several days to a week.
 Severe disease requiring hospitalization is uncommon.
 There is no vaccine to prevent or medicine to treat Zika.

-The first locally acquired US case of Zika was reported in Florida in August of 2016.
+The first locally acquired US case of Zika was reported in Florida in 2016 and Texas in 2017.
 Local transmission means that mosquitoes in the area have been infected with the virus and are spreading it to people.
-By the end of 2016: there were 139 locally acquired mosquito-borne cases and 4,115 travel-associated cases reported.